guguji666666/GJS-MDC-Tips/Defender for storage/readme.md

 Refer customer to Can I exclude specific storage accounts from protections in per-storage account pricing?

-### Deploy defender for storage plan in per-transaction
+### Deploy defender for storage plan with per-transaction pricng mode

 [Set up per-transaction pricing for a subscription](https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-storage-classic-enable#set-up-microsoft-defender-for-storage-classic)